Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 The tool parallelizes the OD Cost Matrix solves across multiple processors on your computer for maximum efficiency.

-There is no specific set-up required to run the tool, as the origins, destinations, and all relevant settings can be set in the tool's UI.
-However, your origins and destinations must be point feature classes.
-If, for example, you are using census blocks as destinations, please first calculate the centroids of the census block polygons to use as input to the tool.
-You can use the [Feature to Point](https://pro.arcgis.com/en/pro-app/latest/tool-reference/data-management/feature-to-point.htm) tool to do this.

 ![Screenshot of tool dialog](./images/Screenshot_CalculateAccessibilityMatrix_Dialog.png)

 ### Inputs